 Have you ever heard of phosphatidylcholine (PC)?
 It’s a chemical found naturally in sunflower, mustard, soybeans, eggs, and other foods.
 The word “phosphatidylcholine” is often used interchangeably with “lecithin;” however, these are two different substances.

 Most commonly, phosphatidylcholine is used for treating circulation problems, gallbladder disease, eczema, hepatitis, premenstrual syndrome, preventing ageing, boosting the immune system, and more.
-Here you can learn more about the benefits of phosphatidylcholine for the skin.
+Read on to learn more about the benefits of phosphatidylcholine for the skin.

 Infection and Wound Healing